JDStraughan/jdstraughan.github.io/_posts/2015-06-04-our-walt-disney-world-trip-planning-faq.md

 Undoubtedly, the best way to visit [Magic Kingdom](https://disneyworld.disney.go.com/destinations/magic-kingdom/) is with, or as, a kid.

-The entrance never gets old, escaping the tunnel under the train station as the _opening credits_ are revealed: [Main Street USA](http://en.wikipedia.org/wiki/Main_Street,_U.S.A.) with [Cinderella's Castle](https://disneyworld.disney.go.com/attractions/magic-kingdom/cinderella-castle/) presiding over the background.
+The entrance never gets old, escaping the tunnel under the train station as the _opening credits_ are revealed: [Main Street USA](http://en.wikipedia.org/wiki/Main_Street,_U.S.A.) with [Cinderella Castle](https://disneyworld.disney.go.com/attractions/magic-kingdom/cinderella-castle/) presiding over the background.

 Fashioned after [Walt's hometown](http://en.wikipedia.org/wiki/Marceline,_Missouri) and set right after the turn of the twentieth century, this area offers food, shopping, barbershop quartets, even an [actual barbershop](https://disneyworld.disney.go.com/events-tours/magic-kingdom/harmony-barber-shop/).
 We love to sit on the deck of the train station with a hot cocoa at closing time, watching the other guests exit underneath us.
 This area is beautiful at night, especially during the holidays.

-Cinderella's Castle is the center of the park, with all the lands radiating out like a wagon wheel around this hub.
+Cinderella Castle is the center of the park, with all the lands radiating out like a wagon wheel around this hub.
 The castle stage will host shows throughout the day, and the evening show [_Wishes_](https://disneyworld.disney.go.com/entertainment/magic-kingdom/wishes-nighttime-spectacular/) will turn the entire castle into a living centerpiece for the fireworks display.
 Including Main Street USA, the park contains a total of 6 themed lands.

 [Fantasyland](http://en.wikipedia.org/wiki/Fantasyland#Magic_Kingdom) makes classic Disney tangible with rides like Peter Pan and The Many Adventures of Winnie the Pooh.
 [The New Fantasyland expansion](https://disneyworld.disney.go.com/events-tours/magic-kingdom/new-fantasyland/) added many new rides including [Under the Sea: Journey of the Little Mermaid](https://disneyworld.disney.go.com/attractions/magic-kingdom/under-the-sea-journey-of-the-little-mermaid/) and the [Seven Dwarfs Mine Train](https://disneyworld.disney.go.com/attractions/magic-kingdom/seven-dwarfs-mine-train/), a combination of roller-coaster and dark ride.
 Expect long lines for the Mine Train, and if a Fastpass is available, I would advise grabbing one.